[custom-twitter-feeds feed=6]

 First phase of the project

-The final investment project is planned to be prepared in the end of 2027 and CO2 capture and export operations are expected in 2030.
+The final investment decision is expected by end of 2027, with COâ‚‚ capture and export operations planned for 2030.